bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ### src/app/app.module.ts

 This file is the root module for our app.
 Every Angular app has at least one module that determines how to compile and launch and app.
-It uses the @ngModule decorator with four properties:
+It uses the @NgModule decorator with four properties:

 - declarations [array]: where we include components, directives, and pipes that will be used by this module.
 - imports [array]: where we include any other modules our app needs to use.
 This may include 3rd party modules like bootstrap datepickers, or modules we've created.